Which Foreign Workers on Nonimmigrant Visas Don’t Need EAD Work Permits

 - Religious workers (R-1).

 - NATO officers, personnel, and staff employees (NATO-1, NATO-2, NATO-3, NATO-4, NATO-5 and NATO-6), and their attendants, servants, or personal employees (NATO-7).

 - NAFTA visitors engaged in business activities at a professional level (TN).

 Providing Evidence of Right to Work

 How do EAD-exempt workers prove their right to work in the United States?
-Their employer-specific work authorization will be shown on the arrival and departure record, Form I-94, that Customs and Border Protection creates on their behalf (using an online database) upon their U.S. entry.
+Their primary document is the arrival and departure record, Form I-94, that Customs and Border Protection creates on their behalf upon their U.S. entry.